telerik/xaml-docs/controls/radscheduleview/features/draganddrop.md

 ### Resize(DragDropState state)

-__Resize__(*DragDropState* state) - The method is call right after the resize operation is finished.
+__Resize__(*DragDropState* state) - The method is called right after the resize operation is finished.
 You can find the initial Appointment in the Appointment property of the *DragDropState* and the new information in the DestinationSlot property.
-So for example you can easily modify the Appointment subject after resizing in order to include the new duration as shown below:
+So, for example, you can easily modify the Appointment subject after resizing in order to include the new duration as shown below:

 #### __C#__